mimukr/haste/README.md

 ### Usage

-For haste to work, use within a git repository.
+For haste to work, use within a git repository _with staged changes_.

 **Example**